george-hawkins/micropython-notes/tools-filesystem-and-repl.md

 Note that you have to use `~` (tilde) instead of `;` to separate statements.
 The first tilde is not optional but if you leave out the last tilde then `rshell` stays in the REPL rather than exiting and returning to your normal prompt.

+For a more dramatic but sometimes useful operation, you can completely recreate the filesystem on the device like this:

+    $ rshell --buffer-size 512 --quiet -p $PORT repl '~ import os ~ os.VfsFat.mkfs(bdev) ~'

+This will also remove `boot.py` - if you've got any special boot setup, you should copy this file and restore it after the clean-up.

 You can also include a sequence of `rshell` commands in a script and then get `rshell` to run this script:

     $ cat > myscript << EOF